-A network drive or mapped drive is a drive, NAS, or share on another computer or server on the same network (e.g., LAN).
-For example, when using a corporate network, you may have access to company or customer information on a network drive.
+A network drive or mapped drive is a drive, NAS (network access server), or share on another computer or server on the same network, for instance, a LAN (local area network).
+For example, when using a corporate network, you can access company or customer information on a network drive.
 The network drive is accessed similar to a local disk drive, but the data is transferred from a remote computer to your computer over a network connection.

 Local drive, network drive, and mapped drive